-Laura Ferry is an accomplished social impact executive and entrepreneur with consistent record of success building sustainable business strategies and programs, media partnerships, and major brands.
-She is the founder of Good Company, a social venture consultancy, widely known for its effective strategies, partnerships, program management and platforms for global brands, media, advocacy organizations, corporate and education entities.
+Laura Ferry is an accomplished social impact executive and entrepreneur.
+She is the founder of Good Company, a purpose brand and social venture consultancy, widely known for its effective strategies, partnerships, program management and platforms for global brands, media, advocacy organizations, corporate and education entities.

 Laura has led initiatives for major media companies including NPR, PBS, Scholastic, Channel One Network and Discovery Communications where she developed and implement strategies and programs in e-Mentoring, STEM education, digital and financial literacy, environmental education, play and health.
 Examples of this work include partner modeling strategy and program design for Partnership for a Healthier America, sister organization to First Lady Michelle Obama’s “Let’s Move” initiative, KaBOOM!, and Ashoka’s “Start Empathy” campaign among others.